Nellie Tembe Biography: Real Name, Father, Husband, Education, Trivia, Death -Pindula

 |+

-Nellie Tembe real name Anele Tembe is a South African chef and the wife of rapper AKA.
+Nellie Tembe real name Anele Tembe was a South African chef and the wife of rapper AKA.

 Background